cutright/DVH-Analytics-Bokeh/install_notes.md

 ~~~~
 $ dvh run --port <some other port number>
 ~~~~
-These two features work with the 'settings' command as well.
+These two features work with any of the commands that start web-based UI.

 ----------------------------------------------------------------------------------------------
 ## Additional Notes